-Stocks are principally held to strengthen medium-term relationships with strategic partners, and are therefore designated as financial assets at fair value through other comprehensive income.
+Stocks are principally held to strengthen medium-term relationships with strategic partners, and are therefore designated as financial assets at fair value through other comprehensive income and are not material in value.

-The fair value and cumulative gains or losses (before tax effects) as at the date of derecognition of financial assets measured at fair value through other comprehensive income that were derecognized during the period are as follows.
+The fair value and cumulative gains or losses (before tax effects) as at the date of derecognition of financial assets measured at fair value through other comprehensive income that were derecognized during the period are as follows for the fiscal year ended 31 August 2023.
+No financial assets were derecognized for the fiscal year ended 31 August 2024.

-, ,

-Issue(s) As at As at

-10000(0) 31 August 2022 31 August 2023
+Issue(s) As at 31 August 2023

-Fair value ¥487 ¥279
+Fair value ¥279

-Cumulative gains/(losses) 159 95
+Cumulative gains/(losses) 95